 The Celtic Croft has the widest selection of tartans to choose from.
-We carry Scottish tartans, Outlander Tartan, Braveheart Tartan, Irish Tartan, Premium Wool Tartan and Synthetic blends.
+We carry Scottish tartans, Outlander Tartan, Braveheart Tartan, Irish Tartan, Premium Wool Tartan, and Synthetic blends.
 Our tartan selection includes pretty much every tartan currently being woven.
 (We work with eight different woolen mills to bring you the largest possible selection.)
-If you don’t find what you’re looking for please let us know.
-Any tartan that is not listed can be custom woven.
+If you don’t find what you’re looking for, please let us know.
 We are happy to help, in any way we can, to identify tartans for you before you order.
+Any registered tartan that is not listed can be custom woven.

 Premium Wool Tartan